https://www.deakin.edu.au/__data/assets/image/0008/2548151/37110_master-of-counselling_hero.jpg

 Participation requirements

-Placement is an essential component of the course, required for Australian Counselling Association registration.
+Placement is an essential component of the course, required by both accrediting associations, the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia.
 When students complete the course, they may be asked to submit evidence of their placement with a detailed log book of hours attained.

 Entry requirements

-The applicant’s suitability for the program is determined by academic experience and personal statement.
-All applicants will submit a recorded video (personal statement) where they will respond to two questions to assess their suitability.
-Students may be asked to attend an interview if more information is required.
+You will also be required to submit a recorded video (personal statement) where you will respond to two questions to assess your suitability.
+You may be asked to attend an interview if more information is required.

 Preference may be given to applicants with an equivalent credit average (65%) or above.